fairheadcreative/fairheadcreative/blog/_posts/2016-06-08-principles.md

   There’s the little nuance you’re not totally clear on that could hold you back from everything else…

-  That’s why we created a **cheatsheet of the 5 essential ingredients, along with a bunch of other website success resources to achieve results from any one.**
+  That’s why we created a **cheatsheet of the 5 essential ingredients, along with a bunch of other website success resources to achieve results from day one.**

   It’s yours already.
 No charge. <a href="#download" class="open-capture">All you need to do is download it.</a>